 So there we go, your new go-to tutorial on how to make min milk bath bombs.
 It really shouldn’t take you very long to whip these up for you to enjoy, gift or even sell!
 Handmade bath bombs can sell for a pretty penny, and they’re excellent additions to any bath and body market stall or online store.
 They look absolutely lovely, especially if you can get some good quality tea for the topping.

 - The first time I made these, I used a lower quality tea on top which was completely ground.
-While the bath bombs worked and smelt fabulous, I found the top to be rather unsightly.
+While they worked and smelt fabulous, I found the top to be rather unsightly.
 Almost like someone had used my bath bomb as an ashtray!
 Don’t make this mistake as well.

 - I would like to try using a different tea next time, just to see if I can get as good with a different variety.
 Like with so many of my crafts, I totally recommend you take this recipe and make it your own.
 Prefer to use chai?
 Give it a go!
 I’m sure it’ll smell and look divine!

 - The key to this craft is working quickly.
 I’ve made many bath bombs in the past, and the main problem I’ve had is getting them to stick together when you put them in the mold.
 I found that if you work efficiently you should be fine, but at the same time try not to rush as you need a steady, gentle hand when trying to get them out of the damn molds.